 Prerequisites

-In order to setup SSO, you must:
+In order to set up SSO, you must:

 Have an API Platform Organization with a Custom/Enterprise Billing Plan